Kailin4/3DReconstruction/README.md

 - pc_1218.ply: this is the 3d reconstruction of our own extracted point cloud using our algorithm

 test_poisson.py includes some testing code, which can be ignored.

+## Deep learning
+The two files contain the general structure of training the models using the dataset described in the report.
+The information about the other networks explored can be found in the report.